 We cannot continue to limit farmers and rural America’s economic potential due to labor instability; therefore, Congress must act now.

 Instability in the agricultural labor force has reached critical levels.
 Farmers face a critical shortage of legally authorized and experienced workers each year and the cumbersome H-2A visa program cannot serve as a safety net to meet the workforce demands.
 Farmers are left with few options in times of labor shortages, either crops have rotted in the fields or farmers have attempted to access the only program that exists to admit foreign workers in agriculture: the H-2A visa program.
 While workable for some in the industry, the H-2A program’s inflexibility and bureaucracy make it very difficult to access and utilize for most of agriculture.
 In addition, current program interpretation on seasonal work prohibits its utilization for many segments of agriculture, including dairy and livestock.

 The shortage of agricultural labor negatively impacts our economic competitiveness, local economies, and jobs.
 In fact, every farm worker engaged in high-value labor intensive crop and livestock production sustains two to three off-farm but farm dependent jobs.
 The activities that occur on domestic farms support not only farmworkers, but also an entire supply chain of transportation providers, input suppliers, processors and consumer retail functions.

-Several Members of Congress have introduced legislation addressing various components of reforming the current H-2A program or have identified singular issues within the program.
-The AWC applauds members for engaging in reform to H-2A and ag immigration.
-However, the bills that have been introduced so far have not addressed all of the components needed to gain support from the agricultural community at large.
-NCFC and the AWC applauds members for their engagement and look forward to working together to ensure America’s farmers, ranchers and growers have access to a stable and secure workforce now and in the future.
+Several Members of Congress have introduced legislation addressing various components of reforming the current H-2A program or the current workforce.
+NCFC applauds members for recognizing the need for reform and willingness to lead on the issue.
+However, the bills introduced so far have not addressed all of the components needed to gain support from the agricultural community at large.